 Where this doesn’t happen councils can struggle to shape their areas as they would like them to be.
 It can be helpful to include your expectation that any premises for which a licence is required should normally have the appropriate authorised use under town planning legislation, in the SLP.

 The development of new housing, often under permitted development rights, can have the potential to cause tension within communities where there are already established licensed premises, particularly those that promote live music.
 These venues can provide an important cultural contribution to an area, as well as promoting the next generation of musicians.
 In 2018 the Government updated the National Planning Policy Framework to include detailed reference to the ‘Agent of Change’ principle.
+In 2022, the section 182 guidance, which accompanies the Licensing Act 2003, was also updated to reference the agent of change principle, insuring greater alignment between licensing and planning guidance.
 Agent of change means those bringing about a change take responsibility for its impact.
-This means that developers will be responsible for identifying and solving any sound problems, if granted permission to build housing, to help avoid music venues, community and sports clubs and even churches running into expensive issues as a result of complaints from new neighbours.
+This means that developers will be responsible for identifying and solving any sound problems, if granted permission to build housing near existing venues, to help avoid music venues, community and sports clubs and even churches running into expensive issues as a result of complaints from new neighbours.